getgrav/grav-learn/pages/11.troubleshooting/04.forbidden/docs.md

 ```

 This will configure Grav to use a semicolon, rather than a colon for parameters such as `http://yoursite.com/blog/tag:something` will now be: `http://yoursite.com/blog/tag;something`.

+## 403 issue in Admin

+If you have `mod_security` installed, we had reports of rule 350147 (http://wiki.atomicorp.com/wiki/index.php/WAF_350147) triggering a false positive.
+Whitelist that rule, or ask your hosting provider support to do it.